Kitten FAQ

 Do your cats have outdoor access?

-Some of our older cats have access to our walled garden, but the breeding queens, Annas, Xaria and Monty have never been outside except in a cat carrier!
-The Devons get occasional access into our cat run, but do not go into the garden.
+Some of our older cats have access to our walled garden, but the breeding queens and Annas have never been outside except in a cat carrier!
+Apollo lives in a run, because he sprays (as most studs do), but he does not go into the garden.

 Are your cats and kittens vaccinated?

-Do you use worming and flea treatments on your cats and kittens?
+Do you use flea and worming treatments on your cats and kittens?

-We treat our adult cats with Milbemax tablets every 2-6 months depending on risk category.
+We treat our adult cats with Milbemax (worming) tablets every 2-6 months depending on risk category.
 Kittens are wormed at six weeks, and then every fortnight until they leave us.
 Our adults are treated regularly with Frontline to ensure that no fleas are brought into the house.
 This removes the need for us to treat our kittens, although if we ever thought there was a problem, our kittens would all be provided with kitten flea collars until the problem had been overcome.
+We also treat all kittens with Frontline before they go to their new homes.

 What do you feed your cats and kittens on?